Tomás Dolz de Espejo

-Tomás Dolz de Espejo Andreu Muñoz Serrano y Duforq-Salinis, 5th Count of La Florida (1879-1974) was a Spanish politician and businessman.
-For some 30 years he campaigned within Traditionalism and Carlism.
-Periodically he was holding regional party leadership jobs, though nationwide he remained rather in the back row.
-He is best known as member of the first Junta Política and Consejo Nacional, executive bodies of the newly created Francoist state party, Falange Española Tradicionalista.
+Tomás Dolz de Espejo y Andréu y Muñoz Serrano y Duforq-Salinis, 5th Count of La Florida (1879-1974) was a Spanish politician and businessman.
+For approximately 30 years he campaigned within Traditionalism and Carlism.
+Periodically he held regional party leadership positions, and is best known as a member of the first Junta Política and Consejo Nacional (executive bodies of the newly created Francoist state party, Falange Española Tradicionalista).

 Family and youth

-The Dolz lineage is related to Southern Aragón; its first representatives were noted in the late 12th century, once the successful Reconquista claimed Teruel.
+The Dolz lineage is related to Southern Aragón; its first representatives were noted in the late 12th century.
 The family was initially linked to Albarracín, over time spreading to neighboring counties.
-The Espejo lineage originated from Northern parts of Kingdom of Valencia, resident in Castelfabib.
+The Espejos originated from Castelfabib in Kingdom of Valencia.
 The two families intermarried in the early 17th century, giving rise to the Dolz de Espejo branch.
-Many of its members made their names in history of Spain; Tomás’ great-grandfather, Pedro Federico Dolz de Espejo, was awarded the title of Conde de la Florida in 1789.
+Tomás’ great-grandfather, Pedro Federico Dolz de Espejo, was awarded the title of Conde de la Florida in 1789.

 His son, the 2nd Count and the grandfather of Tomás, Pedro Pablo Dolz de Espejo, distinguished himself during the Napoleonic era.
 At the outbreak of the First Carlist War in 1833 he sided with the legitimists; following defeat he went into exile and died in 1842 in Bordeaux.
 His son and Tomás’ father, Pedro Manuel Dolz de Espejo (1820-1879), as 3rd Count returned to Spain re-assuming family landholdings in Teruel.
 He joined the Carlist conspiracy too, during Third Carlist War entrusted with economic issues; it was his signature present on banknotes, issued by the Carlists.
 He too went into exile, settling in Bayonne.
-He married a girl from another aristocratic Aragón family, María Andreu y Duforq-Salinis (1843-1920).
+He married a girl from another aristocratic Aragón family, María Andréu y Duforq-Salinis (1843-1920).